The America the Beautiful Pass: How it Can Save You Money

 Access Pass

-The America the Beautiful access pass is a free pass available for U.S. citizens or permanent residents, that have permanent disabilities.
+The America the Beautiful Access Pass is a free pass available for U.S. citizens or permanent residents, that have permanent disabilities.
 Applicants are required to provide documentation of permanent disability along with proof of residency or citizenship.

 The access pass entitles the user to discounts on some amenities such as camping, swimming, boat launch and interpretive services that might other wise have a fee.

-An access pass can be purchased in person at sites that issue passes or by mail.
+Access passes can be purchased in person at sites that issue passes or by mail.
 There is a $10 fee for mail processing applications.

 Senior Pass